-Q: 2: How do you feel fixed gender roles in Nigerian households are contributing to gender inequality?
+Q: 2: How do you feel fixed gender roles in Nigerian households contribute to gender inequality?

-Q: 3: How do you believe it is affecting the lives of Nigerian Women?
+Q: 3: How do you believe it affects Nigerian women’s lives?

 Q: 4: What positive changes do you think gender equality can bring in Nigeria?

-Blessing Bossman: Some government organizations are preaching gender equality, but I feel we are preaching it with the wrong approach.
-Because the men defend their wrong practices with the Bible and most people feel that the Bible is partial to women but that’s not true.
-There are also social media campaigns, one-on-one talks with men.
-I would say we are trying to get rid of this mentality but it is very hard to change because men are scared of the change that comes with the truth and challenges their authority and monopoly.
+Some government organizations are preaching gender equality, but I feel we are preaching it with the wrong approach.
+Because the men defend their wrong practices with the Bible, most people feel it is partial to women, but that’s not true.
+There are also social media campaigns and one-on-one talks with men.
+I would say we are trying to get rid of this mentality.
+Still, it is very hard to change because men are scared of the change that comes with the truth and challenges their authority and monopoly.